Near-Optimal and Explicit Bell Inequality Violations: Hidden Matching game

 While our focus is non-locality, it will actually be useful to first study the original version of the Hidden Matching problem in the context of protocols where communication from Alice to Bob is allowed.
 Both the problem and the efficient quantum protocol below come from~\cite{bjk:q1wayj}.

-\begin{definition}[Hidden Matching ($\HM$)] Let $n$ be a power of 2 and $\M_n$ be the set of all perfect matchings on the set $[n]=\{1,\ldots,n\}$ (a perfect matching is a partition of $[n]$ into $n/2$ disjoint pairs $(i,j)$).
-Alice is given $x \in\01^n$ and Bob is given $M\in \M_n$, distributed according to the uniform distribution.
-We allow one-way communication from Alice to Bob, and Bob outputs an $(i,j) \in M$ and $v\in \01$.
+\begin{definition}[Hidden Matching ($\HM_n$)] Let $n$ be a power of 2 and $\M_n$ be the set of all perfect matchings on the set $[n]$.
+Alice is given $x \in\bits^n$ and Bob is given $M\in \M_n$, both distributed according to the uniform distribution.
+We allow one-way communication from Alice to Bob, and Bob outputs an $\{i,j\} \in M$ and $v\in \bits$.
 They win if $v = x_i \oplus x_j$. \end{definition}

-\begin{theorem} There is a protocol for $\HM$ with $\log n$ qubits of one-way communication that wins with probability~1 (i.e., $v = x_i \oplus x_j$ always holds). \end{theorem}
+\begin{theorem} For every $n$ that is a power of~2, there is a protocol for $\HM_n$ with $\log n$ qubits of one-way communication that wins with probability~1 (\ie, $v = x_i \oplus x_j$ always holds). \end{theorem}